 Managing Director and Co-Head of Advisory, Sydney

-Bruce joined Gresham in 2006 and is Managing Director and Co-Head of Gresham's Corporate Advisory business.
+Bruce is Managing Director and Co-Head of Gresham's Corporate Advisory business.
 He is a Non-Executive Director of Kingspan Group Plc and a member of the Australian Takeovers Panel.
 Bruce is a CPA; a member of the Australian Institute of Company Directors; and a Fellow of the Financial Services Institute of Australia.